kongondo/Blog/README.md

 ## Changelog

+#### Version 2.4.2
+1. Support for namespaced ProcessWire only (ProcessWire 3.x).
+2. All ProcessWire Comments Form Options can now be passed as as options to renderComments().
+See the options [here](https://github.com/processwire/processwire/blob/362c0a0af5f0f52d67bb570b92b5f787122de517/wire/modules/Fieldtype/FieldtypeComments/CommentForm.php#L71-L128)

 #### Version 2.4.1
 1. New, cleaner UI.
 2. Better sorting of Posts, Categories and Tags in their dashboards.